Welcome to the mountains!

 Skiing is fantastic fun, but it also means responsibility for your own safety.

 Experienced skiers can also benefit from more learning.
-Tyin Aktiv regularly holds avalanche courses where you learn about snow conditions, avalanche assessment and the use of avalanche equipment in practice – knowledge that makes your trips both safer and better.
+Tyin Aktiv holds regular avalanche courses where you learn about snow conditions, avalanche assessment and the use of avalanche equipment in practice - knowledge that makes your trips both safer and better.

 Join the course